olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 Writing mocks and stubs and spys is a total PITA, and I'm looking for new ways to avoid it.
 This is one possible concept, with a couple of other benefits (and some drawbacks).

+(Obviously I do not recommend 100% test coverage, this is just to prove a point.
+Your test coverage should be defined by your risk analysis.)

 **Intro**

 A pipeline[^1] is a certain design pattern to deal with processes where each output becomes the input for the next process step, like: